How to Download YouTube Shorts on Any Device

 YouTube Shorts are uploaded at up to 1080x1920 (vertical 1080p).
 The actual quality depends on what the creator uploaded and YouTube's own compression.

-• Video: MP4 format, typically 720p or 1080p vertical.
+• Video (via video-capable methods): MP4 format, typically 720p or 1080p vertical.
 File sizes range from 2-15MB depending on length and motion complexity.

-ReelGrab grabs the highest available quality automatically.
-There's no “premium tier” that unlocks better resolution — you get the best from the start.
+ReelGrab grabs the highest available audio quality automatically.
+There's no “premium tier” that unlocks anything — you get the best from the start.

 Legal Considerations